dhananjayamadhusankha/dhananjayamadhusankha/README.md

 # Hi👋, I'm Dhananjaya Madhusankha

-- 🔭 I’m a fresh graduate holding a BSc(Hons) in Information Technology Specializing Information Technology at **SLIIT**
+- 🔭 I’m a fresh graduate holding a BSc(Hons) in Information Technology Specializing Information  at **SLIIT**
 - 🌱 I’m currently learning **MERN Stack and NextJS**
 - 👯 I’m looking to collaborate on **GitHub**
 - 👨‍💻 All of my projects are available at **https://github.com/dhananjayamadhusankha**